Enticing, exquisite, delectable figs

 Dried figs

-Fresh figs are delicate and perishable, so are often dried producing a sweet and nutritious fruit that can be enjoyed all year round.
+Because fresh figs are delicate and quick to spoil, many are dried, producing a sweet, nutritious treat that can be enjoyed all year round.

 Kaymaklı İncir Tatlısı (Baked fresh figs with honey and clotted cream)